 Hike Cerro de La Bufa – looking to stay active on your vacation and experience epic lookout points?
 Cerro de La Bufa is a famous hike in San Sebastian del Oeste.
 Many travelers rent ATVs to drive near the top and then hike the remaining 30 minutes.
 On a clear day from the lookout, you can see all the way to Puerto Vallarta and the ocean.

 Boat Cruise on Lake Chapala – As Mexico’s largest freshwater lake, Lake Chapala is a beautiful lake that creates a unique microclimate in the region.
+It is a Jalisco travel must see!
 Some of the freshest fruits and berries are grown right around the Lake.
 Rent a boat for a few hours and explore this lake from the water for a relaxing and calming day.

 Explore Colonia Americana in Guadalajara – Recently ranked the “Trendiest” Neighborhood in the World, Colonia Americana is full of shops, restaurants, & parks.
 You could easily spend an afternoon walking through the neighborhood, stopping along the way for shopping and drinks.
 It gives you a great perspective of day-to-day life in Guadalajara and opens your eyes to the modern side of Mexico.